 If an employee suffers a work-related injury or illness, it’s typically covered under workers’ compensation insurance.
 However, in some cases employees may sue for punitive damages, such as when workers’ compensation didn’t adequately cover their loss, or if the injury or illness was due to the employer’s negligence.

-In those cases, employer’s liability insurance protects your tech company from the costs of a lawsuit.
+In those cases, employer’s liability insurance protects your company from the costs of a lawsuit.

 Employer’s liability insurance vs. workers’ comp

 Workers’ compensation insurance and employer’s liability insurance are typically packaged together.
 Workers' compensation covers an injured workers' medical costs and lost wages.
-Employer’s liability insurance provides additional protection for tech companies if an employee sues for damages.
+Employer’s liability insurance provides additional protection for small businesses if an employee sues for damages.

 For instance, say a software developer trips over a power cord and breaks an arm.
 Workers’ compensation will help cover medical bills, missed wages, and the costs of ongoing care.